berkaskeroglu/paper-wars/README.md

 # paper-wars
 A real-time multiplayer board game built with Flutter for the frontend and Node.js for the backend.
+This project demonstrates how to create a seamless, real-time gaming experience using Socket.IO for communication between players.
+Players can join a game, roll dice, make moves, and see the game state update in real-time.
+The backend handles game logic, player matching, and state synchronization, while the Flutter frontend provides a responsive and visually appealing user interface.